timofeysie/loranthifolia/README.md

 </div>
 ```

 It seems like we should be getting rid of the entire table.
-We can choose vertical-navbox, nowraplinks, or hlist.
+We can choose vertical-navbox, nowraplinks, or hlist.  nowraplinks works fine for now.

 ## Adding links